 If you prefer not to include the “www” in your domain, make sure to point the correct version of your custom URL to the host.
 It may be necessary to edit the entry from “www.mystore.com” to “mystore.com.”
 If you need help, check your registrar’s support site for more information about DNS management or zone file configuration.

 The following example provides an overview of the process.
 Although this example features GoDaddy, the process is similar for any service provider.

-Note: Due to the nature of the technology, changes made to DNS can take up to 48 hours to fully propagate.
-We recommend that you wait a while before moving on to step three.
+DNS changes can take up to 48 hours to fully propagate.
+We recommend that you wait a couple of days before completing the next step.

-Once you have configured your domain to point to the Magento Go server, you can switch your Magento Go store over to your custom domain (external domain).
+After you have configured your domain to point to the Magento Go server, the final step is to change the active domain of your Magento Go store to your custom domain.